 When I became pregnant with my son at 23, I knew that I owed it to my child to stop with some of these destructive behaviors from restricting and bingeing to obsessing over my weight.
 I knew that starving myself in the day and bingeing on junk at night would not provide the nutrition that my growing baby needed.

 Pregnancy and new motherhood aree no doubt life changing, but I never realized how much they would change my eating habits as well.
 During my pregnancy, I figured if I was going to gain weight anyways, that I would throw out all of my food rules out the window and start to eat whatever I wanted, I was eating for two, right?

 I started to listen to what I really wanted, to honor my craving and hunger cues, and to stop worrying about my weight.

 Over time I had gradually dropped some of my food rules and felt more comfortable eating whatever I wanted.

 At the time I was breastfeeding, and thought that I needed the calories anyway, and that there was no point in restricting, and why not take advantage of the opportunity, right?
 This whole process was my beginning of my Intuitive Eating journey, I just didn’t realize it yet.

 This piece is continued over on the Livley Table Blog in the article I wrote titled What is Intuitive Eating.

-If you are on your own journey to Intuitive Eating after many years of disordered eating brought on my traditional diet culture, but are looking for extra help and support, I invite you to learn more about The School of Health & Happiness can help you reach your happy & healthy lifestyle goals.
+If you are on your own journey to Intuitive Eating after many years of disordered eating brought on my traditional diet culture but are looking for extra help and support, I invite you to learn more about how holistic health counseling can help you reach your happy & healthy lifestyle goals.